Dahlonega Plateau AVA

 Dahlonega Plateau (/dəˈlɒnɪɡə/ də-LON-ig-ə) is an American Viticultural Area (AVA) located in the state of Georgia's northern region across portions of Lumpkin and White Counties.
-The state's 2nd appellation was recognized on July 30, 2018 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Amy Booker, president of the Dahlonega–Lumpkin Chamber & Visitors Bureau, on behalf of the Vineyard and Winery Operators of the Dahlonega Region of Northern Georgia group, proposing the establishment of the AVA to be designated "Dahlonega Plateau."
+The wine appellation was established on July 29, 2018 as the nation's 242^{nd} and the state's second AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB) Treasury after reviewing the petition submitted by Amy Booker, president of the Dahlonega–Lumpkin Chamber & Visitors Bureau, on behalf of the Vineyard and Winery Operators of the Dahlonega Region of Northern Georgia group, proposing the establishment of the AVA to be designated "Dahlonega Plateau."

 Dahlonega Plateau derives its name from a long, narrow, northeast-southwest trending plateau in the northern foothills of the Georgia Piedmont known as the Dahlonega Plateau.
 The plateau covers most of Lumpkin, Dawson, White, Pickens and Cherokee Counties.
 However, the AVA is limited to the northeastern portion of the plateau, in Lumpkin and White Counties, due to a lack of viticulture in the southwestern region of the plateau, as well topographical and climatic differences.
 Dahlonega Plateau viticultural area encompasses approximately 133 sqmi and is not a sub-region within another AVA.
 The petition noted that presently there are 7 wineries and 8 commercial vineyards with approximately 110 acre of cultivation and expansion plans of additional 12 acre in the next few years.